xyang2uchicago/BioTIP_application/README.md

 ```

-  To get the selected statistics of biomodules (the module that has the highest MCI score) of each state, please run the following
+  To get the selected statistics of biomodule (i.e., the gene module that presents the highest MCI score) of each state, please run the following

 ```{r}
 biomodules = getMaxStats(membersL_noweight[['members']],maxMCIms[[1]])